1021s/AbacusHomes/README.md

   * Utilities

 ### Phase Two:
-Optimize the production bundle and host on S3. [https://hub.docker.com/repository/docker/itsord/morehomes](Dockerize the Abacus) and deploy on Amazon EC2 t2 micros.
+Optimize the production bundle and host on S3.
+[Dockerize the Abacus](https://hub.docker.com/repository/docker/itsord/morehomes) and deploy on Amazon EC2 t2 micros.

 ### Phase Three:
-Integrate AbacusHomes with 4 other microservices and serve up a full-functionality open source home purchasing web application.  [https://github.com/1021s/Matthew-proxy](SEE THE PROXY PROJECT REPO HERE)
+Integrate AbacusHomes with 4 other microservices and serve up a full-functionality open source home purchasing web application.
+[SEE THE PROXY PROJECT REPO HERE](https://github.com/1021s/Matthew-proxy)

 ## Author